 The pattern and severity of weakness, associated symptoms, medication use, and family history help the doctor to determine the cause of your weakness.
-This means determining whether it is infectious, neurological, endocrine, inflammatory, rheumatological, genetic, metabolic, electrolyte-induced, or medicine/drug-induced.

-There are many possibly causes of muscle weakness.
+There are many possible causes of muscle weakness.
 These range from common to rare, serious to minor, temporary to permanent.
 Fortunately, most cases of muscle weakness which lack obvious cause are reversible.
 Muscle weakness is rarely the only sign of serious underlying disease.

 If you have persisting muscle weakness, particularly if it severe, localised, painful or present for more than two to three weeks, you should visit your doctor.

 Once your doctor has talked to you about your symptoms, they will be able to offer some guidance as to the likely cause.
-They will also be able to tell you if there are any serious concerns about your symptoms, and will be able to refer you for further testing if required.
+They will also be able to tell you if there are any serious concerns about your symptoms and will be able to refer you for further testing if required.